Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Numerical analysis: methodology and discussion

 In (\ref{chi2}) $O_i$ denotes the $i$th neutrino oscillation observable from among $(\Delta m^2_{21},\Delta m^2_{32},\theta_{12},\theta_{23},\theta_{13})$ and the summation runs over all the five observables.
 The parenthetical $th$ stands for the theoretical prediction, i.e the numerical value of the observable given by our model, whereas $bf$ denotes the best fit value (cf. Table \ref{osc1}). $\Delta O_i$ in the denominator stands for the measured $1\sigma$ range of $O_i$.
-After calculating $\chi^2$ for all the points $\{a^\prime, e^\prime,b_1^\prime,c_1^\prime,b_2^\prime,c_2^\prime\}$, as allowed by the oscillation data, we proceed to compute $\varepsilon^\lambda_1$ only with that primed data set which corresponds to the minimum value of $\chi^2$ denoted by $\chi^2_{min}$.
-Still, the RH neutrino mass $M_1$ is free to be varied.
-So, for the particular primed data set, we are able to generate large number of unprimed points (parameters of $m_D$) by varying the values of $M_1$ in Eqs. (\ref{rsc1})-(\ref{rsc2}).
-To be more precise, \textquoteleft$n$\textquoteright ~values of $M_1$ lead to \textquoteleft$n$\textquoteright~ number of values of the unprimed set of parameters for the particular primed set under consideration.
+After calculating $\chi^2$ for all the points $\{a^\prime, e^\prime,b_1^\prime,c_1^\prime,b_2^\prime,c_2^\prime\}$, as allowed by the oscillation data, we start from the minimum value of the $\chi^2$ (= $\chi^2_{min}$) and keep on increasing the latter until we get $Y_B$ to be positive as well as in the observed range.
+It is to be noted that for a particular value of $\chi^2$, i.e. for a particular primed data set, we are able to generate a large number of unprimed points (parameters of $m_D$) by varying the values of $M_1$ in Eqs. (\ref{rsc1})-(\ref{rsc2}).
+To be more precise, \textquoteleft$n$\textquoteright ~values of $M_1$ lead to \textquoteleft$n$\textquoteright~ values of the unprimed set of parameters for the particular primed set under consideration.
 The other three parameters $f$, $d_1$ and $d_2$ are again computed by means of the previously mentioned approximation technique.
-We vary $M_1$ over a wide range in the relevant mass regimes for both types of mass ordering and present our final result systematically in the following way.
-We reemphasize that these are only for the best-fit choice of the input parameters. \\
+We vary $M_1$ over a wide range in the relevant mass regimes for both types of mass ordering and present our final result systematically in the following way.\\